bbohling/bb-site/content/pages/whiskeys.md

 ---
 title: "Whiskeys, Whiskies, Ryes and Bourbons"
 date: 2020-06-12
+lastmod: 2025-12-05
 draft: false
+description: "My recommendations for whiskeys, ryes, and bourbons at various price points."
 ---

 Oddly, I started my journey in this line of liquors with scotch and have since switched.
 I believe most people _graduate_ into scotch, but maybe I'm wrong or just an oddball.
 Either way, below is a breakdown of some of my current recommendations.
 Please let me know what your favorites are so I can continue to update my list.